fluidity-money/long.so/pkg/README.md

 | `STYLUS_ENDPOINT`         | URL to access the Stylus node.                                                                      |
 | `STYLUS_PRIVATE_KEY`      | Private key to use for deployment.                                                                  |
 | `FLU_SEAWATER_FUSDC_ADDR` | Super USDC address to use as the base asset for each pool.                                          |

+## Leo

+Leo (also known as the Seawater Rewards Manager) is a contract that allows users to vest their LP tokens in the form of a transferFrom using the NFTManager contract.
+Leo remembers who owns the LP NFTs it has, and does things like collect fees on the behalf of the owner, and knows to do so when determining "real yield" mixed with fees earned for LPing.